eser/enthusiast/README.md

 ## Quick start

-Execute `npm install enthusiast` to install enthusiast and its dependencies into your project directory.
+Execute `npm install enthusiast` or `yarn add enthusiast` to install enthusiast and its dependencies into your project directory.

 ## Usage of modules